oroinc/documentation/user_guide/activities_tasks.rst

   The field is by default set to *Normal*."
   "**Assigned To***","Choose the user, to whom the task is assigned.
 By default, the field is by default filled in with name of the user, creating the task."
-  "Reminders","Defines if a message must be sent to the user defined in the *Assigned to* field with regard to the task.
+  "**Reminders**","Defines if a message must be sent to the user defined in the *Assigned to* field with regard to the task.

   Click the :guilabel:`Add` button to add a reminder.